denisecase/buzzline-06-world/README.md

 Each view tests a hypothesis about coordinated vs organic behavior.

-## Setup
+## Getting Started

+1. Copy this template repo into your GitHub account.
+2. Clone your new buzzline-06-world repository down to your machine.
+3. Create and activate your local project virtual environment (.venv) and install key tools.

-Standard project setup: see [pro-analytics-01](https://github.com/denisecase/pro-analytics-01) for more detailed instructions.
+Follow the standard project setup described at [pro-analytics-01](https://github.com/denisecase/pro-analytics-01) for more detailed instructions.

 ### CheatSheet: Commands to Manage Virtual Environment